ShaneKeney/RestaurantReservation/README.md

 # RestaurantReservation
-Restaurant reservation application for practicing server and front-end development
+Restaurant reservation application.

+This application is used for users to reserver a table at a restaurant.
+In this instance the restaurant has only five tables. so Reserve fast!